ForgeRock/frdp-uma-resource-server/README.md

 1. Access MongoDB system \
 \
 `ssh root@hostname`
-1. Connect as "root" MongoDB user to create database and collection \
+1. Connect as the "root" MongoDB user to create the database and collections \
 \
 `mongo --username "root" --password "<ROOT_PASSWORD>" --authenticationDatabase "admin" admin`
 1. We need to do some database initialization ...